openconfig/attestz/README.md

    - Primary/active control card is also responsible for all RPCs directed to the secondary/standby control card.
 The mechanism of internal communication between the two control cards depends on the switch vendor and is out of scope of this doc.
    - Device uses active control card’s IDevID private key and oIDevID cert for securing TLS for the initial attestation RPCs.
 Once the device successfully completes attestation and is provisioned with switch owner’s prod credentials/certs, the device will rely on those for securing TLS in subsequent attestation workflows.
 2. AttestZ service calls device’s `Attest` endpoint for a given control card (and a random nonce) to get back *(note: the API can borrow ideas from [log-retrieval](https://datatracker.ietf.org/doc/pdf/draft-ietf-rats-yang-tpm-charra-21#page=5) and [tpm20-challenge-response-attestation](https://datatracker.ietf.org/doc/pdf/draft-ietf-rats-yang-tpm-charra-21#page=4) APIs):*
-   - An oIAK cert signed by switch owner’s CA and received by the device during the TPM enrollment workflow.
+   - An oIAK cert signed by the switch owner’s CA and received by the device during the TPM enrollment workflow.
    - Final observed PCR hashes.
    - Quote structure and signature over it signed by IAK private.
    - **Boot log**.